Ju-oogle/introductoryProgramAltimetrik/README.md

 <p>Recently, I was selected to participate in the 2nd edition of the Front End bootcamp by <a href="https://www.linkedin.com/company/altimetrik/" target="_blank">Altimetrik.</a>

 <p>During the next 2 months we will be following their self-taught study program and coding.</p>
-<p>Those selected will have the amazing opportunity to join the company.</p>

 <p>To get to know how is a 'real experience' on what a common day of the web developer looks like: